Grasslands for Gamebirds & Songbirds

-If you are interested in restoring important grassland or pollinator habitat and live within one of their focal regions (LaGrange, Steuben, Noble and DeKalb Counties), they can help.
+If you are interested in restoring important grassland or pollinator habitat and live within one of their focal regions (DeKalb, LaGrange, Noble, and Steuben counties), they can help.

 If you would like additional information, please contact the SWCD office.

-WLL is a nonprofit 501(c)(3) organization, established in 1994 to address natural resource needs in DeKalb, Elkhart, LaGrange, Noble, Steuben, and Whitley Counties in northeast Indiana.
-They are a group of volunteers committed to working together for responsible stewardship of our natural resources; establishing conservation easements for farms, farmlands, woodlands, forestlands, wetlands, wildlife habitats, and open spaces.
+WLL is a nonprofit 501(c)(3) organization that was established in 1994 to address natural resource needs in DeKalb, Elkhart, LaGrange, Noble, Steuben, and Whitley Counties in northeast Indiana.
+They are a group of volunteers committed to working together for responsible stewardship of our natural resources and establishing conservation easements for farms, farmlands, woodlands, forestlands, wetlands, wildlife habitats, and open spaces.

 Holding conservation easements for family farms is both an important and long-term responsibility.
-The Land Trust works with families to ensure their desire for continued agricultural-use of the land while preserving it for future generations of farmers.
+The Land Trust works with families to ensure continued agricultural use of the land while preserving it for future generations of farmers.